MaurizzFelipe/Projects/README.md

 ## Overview
 Steps that we will see:

-### - How to dump and Extract data from some source -- In this project we will cover how to get dump and get data from aws S3 and another approach using pyspark
+### - How to dump and Extract data from some source
+-- In this project we will cover how to get dump and get data from aws S3 and another approach using pyspark

-### - Dump the data into a SQL managment tool where the B.I analysts can use to develop data analysis -- we can use redshift managment tool and a python approach to dump data into postgresql
+### - Dump the data into a SQL managment tool where the B.I analysts can use to develop data analysis
+-- we can use redshift managment tool and a python approach to dump data into postgresql

 ### - Connect the databases we Develop and create a dashboard with the data to understand data patterns.

-### [b] This is just a simplified chart that illustrate what tools we will cover
+### *This is just a simplified chart that illustrate what tools we will cover
 ![S3/ Redshift Project architecture](rds-spark.png).